stephielopes4/Cloud_Dev_Ops_Project/README.txt

 	8)KinesisEventSourceMap-------of type AWS::Lambda::EventSourceMapping is created for a trigger(kinesis data stream) for lambda function

 	9)AnomalyLambdaFunction------of type AWS::Lambda::Function is created for lambda_handler.
 This function takes .zip package.
 The lambda execution role is created and arn is given to Role property.
 The code for the function will be uploaded from local machine as .zip file.
 This code is deployed from command line by navigating to the project directory.
-Here, lambda_deployment_package.zip file is created and anomaly_detection.py file which contains 		    lambda_handler is added at the root of this zip file.
+Here, lambda_deployment_package.zip file is created and anomaly_detection.py file which contains lambda_handler, is added at the root of this zip file.
 The S3 Bucket by name lambda-deploymentpackage-bucket is seperately created in which this lambda_deployment_package.zip is already uploaded.
 In the "Code" property of AWS::Lambda::Function, the "S3bucket" name--lambda-deploymentpackage-bucket and the "S3key"---lambda_deployment_package.zip is given for the lambda function to deploy the anomaly_detection.py code and access 			        	anomaly_detection.lambda_handler method for handler.

 	10)OUTPUTS:
 	          outputs for following resources are given-----